tmfg/mmtis-national-access-point/docs/api/README.md

 The interface can be used without authentication.
 Query interface returns 3rd party interfaces with their own licenses under external-interface-links[].external-interface.license.

+NAP is an open source project.
+See more about the licenses that are involved: https://github.com/finnishtransportagency/mmtis-national-access-point/blob/master/ote/project.clj

 ## Service search

 The service search API is used for fetching information about published transport services.